JoshPatlingrao/Virtual-Machine-Hardening/README.md

 This section makes my machine ignore all ICMP requests, which an attacker can use as a DoS attack.

+<strong>4.1.7 mmap_aslr.conf</strong>

+This configuration file is to set the highest values for improve the ASLR effectiveness for ‘mmap’.

+Steps
+- Navigate to '/etc/sysctl.d' directory
+- Create a file and name it 'mmap_aslr.conf'
+- Open the file with a text editor
+- Write these lines, then save
+  - vm.mmap_rnd_bits=32
+  - vm.mmap_rnd_compat_bits=16

+<strong>4.1.8 sysrq.conf</strong>

+This configuration file disables the Sysrq key which exposes many potentially dangerous debugging functionalities for unprivileged local users.

+Steps
+- Navigate to '/etc/sysctl.d' directory
+- Create a file and name it 'sysrq.conf'
+- Open the file with a text editor
+- Write 'kernel.sysrq=0' in the file and save

+<strong>4.1.9 unprivileged_userns_clone.conf</strong>

+This configuration file disables unprivileged user namespaces, which can add a lot of attack surfaces for privilege escalation.
+This restricts namespaces for root users only.

+Steps
+- Navigate to '/etc/sysctl.d' directory
+- Create a file and name it 'unprivileged_userns_clone.conf'
+- Open the file with a text editor
+- Write 'kernel.unprivileged_userns_clone=0' in the file and save

+<strong>4.1.10 tcp_sack.conf</strong>

+This configuration file disables TCP SACK, which is commonly exploited and but is not needed for many circumstances.
+Selective ACK is a type of ACK that allows endpoints to specifically communicate which packets of a large file have been lost during transmission, and allows a server to resend only those specific files again.
+An attacker can exploit this by keeping a long retransmission queue for an extended amount of time before processing the whole queue repeatedly which will rapidly eat up the resources of my virtual machine.
+Since this virtual box is only for lab purposes and no large files will be downloaded, SACK has been disabled.

+Steps
+- Navigate to '/etc/sysctl.d' directory
+- Create a file and name it 'tcp_sack.conf'
+- Open the file with a text editor
+- Write 'net.ipv4.tcp_sack=0' in the file and save

 ### 5. Best Practices